When and How to Refinance a Personal Loan

-Refinancing a personal loan means you’re paying off an existing loan using a new one that has more favorable terms, like a lower interest rate or lower monthly payments than your original loan.
-Although you’re applying for a new loan, it doesn’t technically mean you’re taking on more debt—in fact, refinancing may actually help decrease debt more quickly if you’re able to secure a lower APR.
+Refinancing a personal loan means you’re paying off an existing personal loan using a new one that typically has more favorable terms, like a lower interest rate or lower monthly payments than your original loan.
+Although you’re applying for a personal loan, it doesn’t technically mean you’re taking on more debt—in fact, refinancing may actually help decrease debt more quickly if you’re able to secure a lower APR.

-Many people choose to refinance once they can qualify for a lower interest rate, which can lead to saving money.
+Many people choose to refinance once they can qualify for a lower APR, which can lead to saving money.
 Others may want to make a change to their loan terms—like lowering the monthly payment amount or extending the repayment period.
 There are a few circumstances that could make these changes possible.

 Personal loans are often unsecured loans, meaning you’re not using a car, home, or other personal asset as collateral.
 Because of this, your creditworthiness can be especially important in determining your eligibility and interest rate.
 If your credit history, credit score, or debt-to-income ratio has improved since you first took out a loan, you may want to consider refinancing.

-Lenders may offer lower or higher rates based on changing benchmark interest rates and competition in the market.
-Even if your creditworthiness hasn’t improved since you first took out a loan, you might still qualify for a lower rate today.
-If you’re curious, LendingClub lets you quickly check your rate without impacting your credit.
+Lenders may offer lower or higher interest rates based on changing benchmark interest rates and competition in the market.
+Even if your credit picture hasn’t improved since you first took out a loan, you might still qualify for a lower rate today.
+If you’re curious, LendingClub Bank lets you quickly check your rate without impacting your credit.

-If your current loan has a variable interest rate and you’re worried that it will increase in the future, refinancing with a fixed rate personal loan can help alleviate that stress.
-By locking in a fixed interest rate for the lifetime of the loan, you may gain more control overyour budget and overall financial goals.
+If your current loan has a variable interest rate and you’re worried it will increase in the future, refinancing with a fixed rate personal loan can help alleviate that stress.
+By locking in a fixed interest rate for the lifetime of the loan, you may gain more control over your budget and overall financial goals.

 4. You can afford a larger monthly payment.

-You may also be able to qualify for a lower interest rate by taking out a new loan with a shorter term.
-Your monthly payment will increase as a result, but if you can afford the payment, it might save you money in the long term.
+You may also be able to qualify for a lower APR by taking out a new loan with a shorter term.
+Your monthly payment could increase as a result, but if you can afford the payment, it might save you money in the long term.

 Conversely, if you’re having trouble affording your current monthly payment, refinancing your personal loan with a new one with a longer repayment term could help.
 The longer term would allow for lower monthly payments, so though you may wind up paying more overall interest, it could be a worthy tradeoff if you need the money for other bills now.

-Getting approved for a personal loan refinance will depend on your financial situation and the lenders.
-But you can generally refinance by following these steps.
+Getting approved for a personal loan refinance will depend on your financial situation.
+But you can get the process started by following these steps.